 The first step in wasp or bee control is identifying the insect and locating its nesting site correctly.
 An experienced pest control service may provide wasp or bee control service, or you can use the following information to attempt to control bees or wasps yourself.

-Pest Control Auckland Service is a complete bee control service.
-Also providing the following services since 1987: insect control, fly control, flea control, bed bugs and control, bee control, wasp control, spider control, dust mite control, cockroach control, pest fumigation, pest, mice, rat control.
+Steam ‘n’ Dry Pest Control Auckland Service is a complete bee control service.
+Also providing the following services since 1987 with insect control, fly, flea, the bed bug, bee, wasp, spider, dust mite, cockroach control, pest fumigation, mice and rat control.

 Wasp and Bee Control Auckland Services on 0800 199 399 or through email.